 The 2022 March Mammal Madness WILD North America BIGHORN SHEEP is from the Bighorn Canyon National Recreation Area in Wyoming and Montana.
 This public land has multiple ecosystems including high desert juniper and sagebrush, montane forest, and great plains of prairie grasses and wildflowers.
 Within this system, bighorn sheep are herbivores that eat plants and stay vigilant for predators.
-Workingin a group, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the bighorn sheep in the park ecosystem.

-- 1) Select your park (Bighorn Canyon National Recreation Area), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the bighorn sheep in the park ecosystem.
+First select your park (Bighorn Canyon National Recreation Area), category (Mammals), click circle for full list.
+The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.